hpcc-systems/MAF/README.md

 If you want to see your results in a nice looking report I would recommend using [`npm i multiple-cucumber-html-reporter`](https://github.com/wswebcreation/multiple-cucumber-html-reporter).

-You can use the `multiReport.js` file to build it; just copy this into the root of your project and make sure your cucumber tests are written to `test/report/report.json`.
-Then you can run `node multiReport` to generate a report of your tests.
+You can use the `multiReport.js` file to build it; just run `node node_modules/@ln-maf/core/multiReport` to run the base version.
+You can also, copy this file into the root of your project and read the instructables at https://github.com/wswebcreation/multiple-cucumber-html-reporter .

 ## Hello World API Example